 \section{Connection with Market Making}

-Here we look at the connection between macroscopic market making problems (see \cite{guo2023macroscopic}, \cite{guo2024macroscopicmarketmakinggames}) and optimal execution problems.
+Here, we study the connection between optimal execution problems and macroscopic market making models (see \cite{guo2023macroscopic} and \cite{guo2024macroscopicmarketmakinggames}).
 We propose a stochastic game that encompasses both liquidity takers and liquidity providers.
-This framework departs from the conventional approach of employing zero-intelligence elements---the permanent price impact function and exogenous market order flow---as typically seen in classical market making problems or optimal execution problems.
-Instead, we incorporate genuine strategies.
+This framework departs from the conventional approach of relying on exogenous components---such as permanent price impact functions and pre-determined order flows---commonly used in classical market making and optimal execution models.
+Instead, we incorporate genuine strategic behaviours.